Vanille-N/meander.typ/ROADMAP.md

   - [ ] bisection
   - [ ] threading

+## Testing

+- [ ] continuous testing setup for regressions on fixed issues
+- [ ] `exact` is now useless thanks to tiling improvements

 ## Refactoring

 ## Documentation

 - [ ] non-doc regular comments about the algorithm
 - [ ] Remind that meander can segment an arbitrary container, not just an entire page
+- [ ] README example that includes `placement: box` and container height.